-Chimney fires
+Chimney fire

-In case of a chimney fire, keep the stove door, the ash drawer, and all the valves on the stove closed.
-In case of emergency, call the fire service.
+In the case of a chimney fire, keep the door and all dampers on the wood-burning stove closed.
+If necessary, call the fire brigade.

 Handling fuels

 Selecting Wood/Fuel

 You can use any type of wood as firewood, however, harder types, such as beech, ash, are generally better for heating as they burn more evenly and create less ash.
 Other wood types like maple, birch and spruce are excellent alternatives.